 The microchip shortage has forced manufacturers to slow production of many vehicles—and as a result, the number of new cars reached a record low this summer.

-According to Kelley Blue Book, the nationwide average of new car inventories stood at 29 days at the end of June.
+Kelley Blue Book, the nationwide average of new car inventories stood at 29 days at the end of June.
 At the end of July, it climbed slightly to 31.

 What does it mean for new cars?

 It’s just a slight increase, but it could mean the new car inventory is finally starting to improve.

 At the end of July, the total number of new cars available for sale stood at 1.2 million.
 As KBB reports, that was down from 1.3 million in June.
 The sales pace had slowed slightly, but now car shoppers are reportedly returning to showrooms amid signs of an economic recovery.

 The sales rate may have been falling because car shoppers don’t want to pay high prices, or because they can’t find the car they want with the short supply.

 While the supply does seem to be stabilizing a bit, inventory remains tight—but some car brands are in a better place than others.

 At the end of July, Kia, Honda, and Toyota tied for the tightest inventory, with each having only a 20 days’ supply.